 About

-CARLEN MAY-MANN (they/she) is a Brooklyn-based writer and director of bold, humanistic horror, drama, and comedy films.
-Her debut short THE RAT, a film about gendered violence set in a haunted house, premiered at the Sundance Film Festival in 2019.
-It went on to screen at prestigious festivals, such as the Champs-Élysées Film Festival and the Maryland Film Festival, before premiering online on Gunpowder & Sky’s horror platform, ALTER, and being selected as a Vimeo Staff Pick.
+CARLEN MAY-MANN (they/she) is a Brooklyn-based writer and director of bold, humanistic horror and drama.
+They are a two-time Sundance Feature Film Program Fellow.
+Their short horror film THE RAT premiered at Sundance in 2019 and screened at numerous prestigious festivals, including the Champs-Élysées Film Festival and the Maryland Film Festival, before premiering online on ALTER and being selected as a Vimeo Staff Pick.

 Carlen’s follow-up short, ROMANCE PACKAGE FOR TWO, is about a messy queer love triangle that takes place in a campy love motel.
 It played at Palm Springs ShortFest, NewFest, the Florida Film Festival, and more.
 It is available online via Short of the Week, Directors Notes, and Film Shortage.

-Currently, Carlen is in pre-production on her newest short film, GRIPPY SOCKS, a dark comedy about a young woman forced to spend 48 hours in the emergency room following a suicide attempt.
-The film is being produced by João Pereira-Webber (ISABEL, Berlin 2026) and Noah Dirks (ART SPIEGELMAN: DISASTER IS MY MUSE, TIFF 2025).
+Carlen is currently in pre-production on their newest short film, GRIPPY SOCKS, a dark comedy about a young woman stuck in a psychiatric emergency room following a suicide attempt.
+The film is being produced by João Pereira-Webber (ISABEL, Berlinale 2026) and Noah Dirks (ART SPIEGELMAN: DISASTER IS MY MUSE, PBS American Masters), both of whom also produced ROMANCE PACKAGE FOR TWO.

-Carlen is an active member of the Brooklyn Filmmakers Collective, and she has been featured in Indiewire, The Creative Independent, and more.
+Carlen is an active member of the Brooklyn Filmmakers Collective.
 She graduated Phi Beta Kappa from Wesleyan University with a degree in Film Studies and Psychology.